lrioudurand/malt/README.md

 This package implements the sampling algorithm: Metropolis Adjusted Langevin Trajectories (Riou-Durand and Vogrinc 2022).
-Details available
+Details available on [arXiv](https://arxiv.org/abs/2202.13230).
-at: <https://arxiv.org/abs/2202.13230>.
 The MALT algorithm is a robust extension of Hamiltonian Monte Carlo, for which robustness of tuning is enabled by a positive choice of damping parameter (a.k.a friction).

 ## Installation